 French toast is the pain perdu American version and has become a popular dish for brunch or breakfast.
 Although french toast recipe is similar to pain perdu´s, both are made differently.

-The main difference between the original pain perdu and French toast is that in the latter all the ingredients are mixed together in one bowl, while for the first one it´s used two different bowl instead.
-In addition, the french toast recipe is made of ingredients that aren´t in the pain perdu recipe, such as cinnamon, vanilla, and nutmeg.
+The main difference between French toast and pain perdu is the type of bread used.
+French toast is usually made with sliced bread and pain perdu is made with stale bread.
+In addition, the french toast recipe is made with ingredients that aren´t in the pain perdu recipe, such as cinnamon, vanilla, and nutmeg.
 The final dressing is accompanied by maple syrup, jam, sugar or red fruits.

 How to Make French Toast